-- 12.3.1.5 The start quota reductions do not apply to relay competitions. - 12.3.2 In addition, depending on its view of the culpability of the NF Member in question, the BIU may fine that NF Member up to €200,000 and/or ban officials from that NF Member from participation in any International Competitions or other IBU activities for a period of up to four years.
-For the avoidance of doubt, this clause does not apply to Executive Board members, who hold such office in their personal capacity and not as representatives of any NF Member. - 12.4 If six or more Athletes and/or other Persons affiliated with the same NF Member commit intentional anti-doping rule violations within any rolling four-year period (excluding any violations that are uncovered by Testing conducted by the National Anti-Doping Organisation of that Athlete's Country on its own behalf, unless the Athlete is in the IBU RTP), that NF Member's membership of the IBU will be suspended for a period of between two and four years, depending on the BIU's view of the culpability of that NF Member. - 12.5 When the BIU sends notice that it is applying this Article to an NF Member, if the NF Member disputes its liability under this Article and/or challenges the consequences imposed on it under this Article within any deadline specified in that notice, the BIU will refer the case to the CAS, which will appoint one or more CAS arbitrators to sit as the Disciplinary Tribunal that will hear and determine the case in accordance with these IBU Anti-Doping Rules and the CAS Code of Sports-related Arbitration.
-In such proceedings, it will be the NF Member's burden to prove that it is not liable under this Article or that the consequences imposed on it under this Article are unlawful. - 12.6 On the recommendation of the BIU, the IBU may withhold some or all funding and/or other support to NF Members that do not comply with their obligations under these IBU Anti-Doping Rules. - 12.7 This Article does not limit or prejudice in any way any right arising under the Constitution or this Integrity Code or other Rules to sanction an NF Member for breach of the obligations that it owes to the IBU.
+- (e) The start quota reductions do not apply to relay competitions. - 12.2.3.2 In addition, depending on its view of the culpability of the NF Member in question, the BIU may fine that NF Member up to €200,000 and/or ban officials from that NF Member from participation in any International Competitions or other IBU activities for a period of up to four years.
+For the avoidance of doubt, this clause does not apply to Executive Board members, who hold such office in their personal capacity and not as representatives of any NF Member. - 12.2.4 If six or more Athletes and/or other Persons affiliated with the same NF Member commit intentional anti-doping rule violations within any rolling four-year period (excluding any violations that are uncovered by Testing conducted by the National Anti-Doping Organisation of that Athlete's Country on its own behalf, unless the Athlete is in the IBU RTP), that NF Member's membership of the IBU will be suspended for a period of between two and four years, depending on the BIU's view of the culpability of that NF Member. - 12.2.5 On the recommendation of the BIU, the IBU may withhold some or all funding and/or other support to NF Members that do not comply with their obligations under these IBU Anti-Doping Rules. - 12.3 When the BIU sends notice that it is applying this Article 12 to an NF Member or other sporting body over which it has authority, if the NF Member or other body disputes its liability under this Article and/or challenges the consequences imposed on it under this Article within any deadline specified in that notice, the BIU will refer the case to the CAS, which will appoint one or more CAS arbitrators to sit as the Disciplinary Tribunal that will hear and determine the case in accordance with these IBU Anti-Doping Rules and the CAS Code of Sports-related Arbitration.
+In such proceedings, it will be the NF Member's or other body's burden to prove that it is not liable under this Article or that the consequences imposed on it under this Article are unlawful. - 12.4 This Article does not limit or prejudice in any way any right arising under the Constitution or this Integrity Code or other Rules to sanction an NF Member or other sporting body for breach of the obligations that it owes to the IBU. - 13.
+Results Management: appeals - 13.1 Decisions subject to appeal